World leaders condemn Russian concert hall attack

 Ukraine, which has been facing a Russian military offensive for the past two years, had "nothing to do" with the attack, presidential aide Mykhailo Podolyak said on Telegram.

-The main intelligence directorate of the Ukrainian defence ministry said "the terrorist attack in Moscow was a planned and deliberate provocation by the Russian special services on Putin's orders", alleging that the aim was to "further escalate and expand the war" with Ukraine.
+The main intelligence directorate of the Ukrainian defense ministry said, "the terrorist attack in Moscow was a planned and deliberate provocation by the Russian special services on Putin's orders", alleging that the aim was to "further escalate and expand the war" with Ukraine.

 United Nations secretary-general Antonio Guterres on Friday condemned "in the strongest possible terms today's terrorist attack", spokesman Farhan Haq said in a statement.